justinhennessy/100-days-of-code/log.md

 - Can I visually represent a decision tree as a graph?
 I want to understand why averaging values at the other leaf nodes across multiple trees gives us a better result
 - How can I feed in new data into a model and it show me the results per row?
 - Why should I use the log of a value instead of the actual value when training and compariing data (ie like sale price)
+- What is a dendrogram?
+- What is Rank correlation? and what is monotonic data?
+- What is a univariate relationships?

+### Day 12: September 13, 2019

+**Today's Progress**

+I started on lesson 4 today, feature importance and tree interpreter, and I suspect I am going to need quite a few days to use what is in this lesson.

+Here are some random things I noted:

+When removing redundant columns, you may remove columns that have collinear relationships.

+[Collinearity](https://youtu.be/-2N5aCawArM) - two columns related to each other.
+Removing columns that have co will not make your tree any less predictive.
+If you have columns related to each other, they can share importance, once removed it often clears up your importance graph.

+The depth of a decision tree can be calculated (assuming the final level has leaves with 1 sample in them): log2(n), n = number of samples

+The last level of the tree will have n leaves, so the smaller the sample the less decisions can be made, less rich for predictions, smaller samples overfit less but is overall less accurate, less binary choices.

+Two things you want to do when building a model using bagging, each tree/estimator as accurate as possible, across the estimators the correlation is as low as possible, so that when you average things out you get good generalisation.
+Smaller samples decreases the power of the estimator and increasing the correlation.

+There are 2 reasons why your validation score (or mean square error) are terrible.
+If your overfitting, the r2 score of the OOB dataset will get worse.

+If your sample size is small and you can’t use OOB, create another random validation set.

+If OOB or your random validation set gets worse, you must be overfitting.

+Second reason, if there is a huge change of attributes or behaviour between training and validation that could explain bad validation results.

+`one hot encoding` - when changing categories into codes, you can just change each string value to a number, one hot encoding splits each category into its own column which has a value or 1 or 0.
+It might improve discovering correlation between it and other fields.
+Used for columns that has small number of unique values.
+Use `max_n_cat=x` when using proc_df to automatically split columns into separate Boolean “is_category name”, x is the number over which it will not do this, x being the unique category count in a field.

+“Levels” in a category column can also be referred to as cardinality, or number of unique values.

+Some recommendations on tuning the Random Forest Regressor:

+max_features=0.5 to get more varied trees, 50% of the time it will choose a random field for the next decision point

+min_samples_leaf=1,3,5,10 etc until result gets worse.

+**Thoughts:**

+**Link to work/resources:**

 ### Day 11: September 12, 2019